uchilaka/docs/extensions/custom-endpoints.md

-# Custom API Endpoints
+# Custom Endpoints

-Directus ships with all the [core endpoints](../api/reference.md) you need to manage your database data, but you may want to extend these or add completely custom responses.
+> In addition to the [core endpoints](../api-reference/reference.md), you can add completely custom endpoints.
 Custom endpoints are easy to create files that return an array with the endpoint path, method, and handler.
 All custom endpoints are scoped within `/custom` to avoid conflicts with the Core functionality.

 ## Creating Custom Endpoints